USS Voyager (Star Trek)

-USS Voyager (NCC-74656) is the fictional Intrepid-class starship which is the primary setting of the science fiction television series Star Trek: Voyager.
+USS Voyager (NCC-74656) is the Intrepid-class starship which is the primary setting of the science fiction television series Star Trek: Voyager.
 It is commanded by Captain Kathryn Janeway.
 Voyager was designed by Star Trek: Voyager production designer Richard D. James and illustrator Rick Sternbach.
 Most of the ship's on-screen appearances are computer-generated imagery (CGI); models were also sometimes used.
 The ship's motto, as engraved on its dedication plaque, is a quotation from the poem "Locksley Hall" by Alfred, Lord Tennyson: "For I dipt in to the future, far as human eye could see; Saw the vision of the world, and all the wonder that would be."

 Voyager made its television debut in January 1995 in "Caretaker", the most expensive pilot in television history up to that point, reportedly costing $23 million.
 In addition to its namesake television show, the spacecraft appeared in the computer game Star Trek: Voyager Elite Force (2000).
 The spacecraft design was also used for Star Trek: The Experience, a theme park in Las Vegas from 1998 to 2008, and as album art.